 - Professor of Pediatrics

 - Keck School of Medicine, University of Southern California

 Delayed puberty is defined clinically by the absence or incomplete development of secondary sexual characteristics bounded by an age at which 95 percent of children of that sex and culture have initiated sexual maturation.
 The clinical staging of puberty is performed by the criteria established by James Tanner.
 According to the National Center for Health Statistics, the upper 95th percentile in the United States for age for boys is 14 (ie, an increase in testicular size being the first sign) and for girls is 12 (breast development being the first sign) (table 1).
 (See "Normal puberty".)

 Delayed puberty usually results from inadequate gonadal steroid secretion which, in turn, is most often caused by a defective gonadotropin secretion from the anterior pituitary, due to defective production of gonadotropin-releasing hormone (GnRH) from the hypothalamus, the key functional defect in patients with constitutional delay of puberty.
 It can, however, also be caused by a variety of hypothalamic, pituitary, and gonadal disorders.
-(See "Etiology, diagnosis, and treatment of primary amenorrhea".)
+(See "Evaluation and management of primary amenorrhea".)